 Long story short, mosquitoes go where they can find blood meals, which means they go wherever humans go.
-Whatever your belief is regarding climate change, experts predict that a warming climate will push significant numbers of mosquito populations further north, even to places they’ve avoided in the past.
+Whatever your belief is regarding climate change, experts predict that a warming climate will push significant numbers of mosquito populations further north, even

 What does this mean?
 It means mosquito population expansion.

 Some predict that by the year 2050, roughly half of the world’s people will live in places where the Aedes